Kingdom Hearts III: Kingdom Hearts III Re Mind

 Kingdom Hearts III Re Mind is a downloadable expansion set during and after the climax of the game.
 It is divided into three separate scenarios—"Re Mind", the "Limitcut Episode", and the "Secret Episode"—which are unlocked in sequential order after the original game is cleared.

 The titular scenario depicts Sora's rescue of Kairi during the game's ending scenes.
 Assuming an incorporeal form, Sora travels back in time to the battle between the guardians of light and the Organization, passing through the guardians' hearts to reach Kairi.
 Despite his initial failure, he finds and assembles fragments of her heart in Scala ad Caelum before his past self's final battle with Xehanort, restoring Kairi.
-After revisiting the Final World to invite Chirithy to the realm of light, Sora visits his friends' worlds with Kairi before his disappearance.
+After revisiting the Final World to invite Chirithy to the realm of light, Sora visits his friends' worlds with Kairi before disappearing.

-The "Limitcut Episode" is set one year after Sora's disappearance; his allies have since led an ongoing search for him, while Kairi has entered stasis after volunteering as Ansem the Wise's test subject to help Sora.
+The "Limitcut Episode" is set one year after Sora's disappearance; his allies have since led an ongoing search for him, while Kairi has voluntarily entered stasis as Ansem the Wise's test subject to help Sora.
 During a visit to Radiant Garden, Riku analyzes digital copies of Sora and the Organization's members programmed into Cid Highwind's computer, hoping to uncover clues to Sora's whereabouts through their battles.
 After the analysis proves inconclusive, Riku is approached by the Fairy Godmother to meet with Yen Sid, who has determined a method of finding Sora through Riku and two others.
 (Note: In Kingdom Hearts: Melody of Memory, the two are identified as Kairi and the "Nameless Star" encountered by Sora in an optional cutscene in Kingdom Hearts III.)

 The "Secret Episode" focuses on Sora, who has become trapped in the Final World since his disappearance.
 There, Sora encounters Yozora, who claims to have been requested to save Sora, but questions Sora's identity and battles him atop a skyscraper in a modern-day metropolis.
 (Note: Tetsuya Nomura has acknowledged the city's resemblance to Shibuya as featured in The World Ends with You.
 The city is identified in Kingdom Hearts: Melody of Memory as Quadratum, set in a parallel reality to Sora's world.)
-If Sora wins, Yozora fades away before Sora returns to the Final World; if Sora loses, Yozora crystallizes him and goes to the Final World instead.
-Afterward, regardless of who wins, Yozora awakens in a car while a closing narration ensues in his and Sora's voices, with the battle's victor saying, "None of this makes sense to me."
+If Sora loses, he is crystallized and Yozora goes to the Final World; if Sora wins, he returns to the Final World while Yozora fades away.
+Afterward, Yozora awakens in a car while a closing narration ensues in his and Sora's voices, which concludes with the battle's victor saying, "None of this makes sense to me."